RowanGreycastle/Chaydis/content/Empty Lands/Varin of the Empty Lands.md

 Education is the job of the whole village.
 When a new [[Varin|varin]] is born into the world, the new life is seen as a younger sibling in need of good role models.
 The teaching of practical skills to the newcomer is highly valued, while practical jokes and pranks are scorned in those early years.

+It is best to keep a shadow within arm's reach.
+Shadows are safety, and safety allows one to live another day.
+The [[Shadow Meld|gift]] given by [[Shax]] ensure that every shadow is another place to hide.

+## Hunting Traditions

+[[Varin]] are tricksy out of necessity, as they do not grow to be particularly large or strong.
+In fact, they don't grow much at all.
+Additionally, one of the few sources of meat that isn't from a tamed [[Wooly Beetle]] comes from the [[Redbelly Daggerjaw]].
+These fish are so aggressive that they'll partially beach themselves in an attempt to nab a meal from the shore.
+The common method for hunting them is to lure them in with one of the hunters as bait, after setting something up to cast enough of a shadow to hide within.
+Once the fish is trapped, the hunters strike; a decisive blow enacted at a time of vulnerability, as they couldn't hope to overpower it otherwise.
+The one that was bait is granted the title of hunter, and gifted one of the fish's namesake teeth to be fashioned into a proper dagger once it's been brought back to the village.
+The knife is less a functional tool, and more of a symbol of the status of hunter.

 ## Government